Nivalyx/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
-2. Each player is obligated to ban **two beatmaps** from the mappool, with the first ban given prior to the beginning of the match and the second ban given after 4 maps have been played.
-These beatmaps are not allowed to be picked by any player during the entire match.
+2. Each player has to ban **one beatmap** (in the Swiss rounds) or **two beatmaps** (in the knock-out stage) from the corresponding mappool.
+These beatmaps will not be allowed to be picked by any player during the entire match.
+   - Each player may not ban two beatmaps from the same mod pool, except from the NoMod pool.
+For example, banning NM1 and NM2 is allowed; banning NM1 and HD1 is allowed; banning HD1 and HD2, however, is *not* allowed.
    - Banning does not apply in the Qualifier lobbies.
-3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players who are looking up to warm themselves up before the match are expected to do so by their own outside the multiplayer lobby.
+3. Each player is free to select one warm-up beatmap.
+Picking beatmaps with questionable content is prohibited.
+   - Warm-ups do not apply in the Qualifier lobbies.
 4. In a FreeMod pick, each player has to apply at least one mod to play the beatmap with.
-Allowed mods are EZ, HR, HD, FL, or any possible combinations of the four mods.
+Allowed mods are EZ, HR, HD, or any possible combinations of the three mods.
+   - Players who opt to play with EZ in a FreeMod pick will have their final score on the corresponding beatmap multiplied by `x1.5`.
-   - Playing a FreeMod pick without any mods activated is not allowed.
+   - Playing a FreeMod pick without any mods applied is not allowed.
-5. In case a beatmap ends with a score tie, **the player that doesn't pick the beatmap** gets the point.
-6. In case of a tiebreaker, each player will discreetly ban 1 of the 3 remaining available beatmaps from the mappool.
-This is done by sending an in-game PM with your ban to the match referee.
-The one beatmap that ends up not being banned by both players will be played as the tiebreaker.
-   - If both players ban the same beatmap, the referee will run the `!roll 2` command in the lobby to determine which of the 2 remaining possible tiebreakers will be played.
-7. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has been concluded by the responsible referees.
+5. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has been concluded by the responsible referees.

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"
 [flag_AT]: /wiki/shared/flag/AT.gif "Austria"